Pressured for profit, oil majors bet big on shale technology

 The technological push comes amid worries that U.S. shale gains are slowing as investors press for higher financial returns.
 Many investors want producers to restrain spending and focus on generating higher returns, not volume, prompting some to pull back on drilling.

-Production at a majority of publicly traded shale producers rose just 1.3 percent over the first three quarters this year, according to Morgan Stanley.
+Production at a majority of publicly traded shale producers rose just 1.3 percent over the first three quarters this year, according to Morgan Stanley (MS.N).

 But many U.S. shale producers vowed during third quarter earnings disclosures to deliver higher returns through technology, with many forecasting aggressive output hikes into 2018.